geopm/geopm/service/docs/source/geopm_pio_sst.7.rst

 -------

 The following example uses geopmread and geopmwrite command-line tools.
 These steps can also be followed within an agent.
-Enabling steps are also in the ``SSTFrequencyGovernor``.

 Enabling SST-TF
 ^^^^^^^^^^^^^^^